seiyria/soa-autofarm/README.md

 * `--nox-window-name` - the name of the Nox window.
 Default: `'NoxPlayer'`.
 * `--nox-res-width` - the resolution width of the Nox VM.
 Default: `720`.
 * `--nox-res-height` - the resolution height of the Nox VM.
 Default: `1280`.
+* `--app-homescreen-x` - the x-position of the app on the homescreen.
+Default: `525`.
+* `--app-homescreen-y` - the y-position of the app on the homescreen.
+Default: `330`.

 ## Gotchas